 CREDITS - (Just a selection)

-The Village In The Woods - Feature Film (Released on all major digital platforms) - Completed - Brake3 Ltd 2017
+The Village In The Woods - Feature Film (Cinema Release) - In Post Production - Brake3 Ltd 2017

 Dangerous Game - Feature Film (Cinema Release) - Best Wishes Films Ltd 2017